 Level 12

-If you’ve reached this point, then you have finished leveling up your Cleric to max level.
+If you’ve reached this point, then you have finished levelling up your Cleric to max level.
 Congratulations!

 Cleric Build Equipment for Baldur’s Gate 3